-For instance, Deutsche Telekom customers can surf a “green network,” with the company’s electricity requirements in Germany being sourced solely from renewable energy.
+For instance, Deutsche Telekom customers can surf a “green network,” with the company’s electricity requirements worlwide being sourced solely from renewable energy.
 What is more, Deutsche Telekom’s data center is one of the most efficient in the world, consuming around 30 percent less energy than conventional data centers.

 In and of itself, consuming energy is not necessarily bad for the climate.
 The important thing is the source of the energy.
-That’s why Deutsche Telekom is committed to covering all of its energy needs in Germany with renewables.
-The next milestone is planned for 2021, when the company will cover all its energy requirements worldwide with green electricity.
+That’s why Deutsche Telekom is committed to covering all of its energy needs worldwide with renewables.

 In order to achieve all this, we are implementing a large number of different measures as part of our “We care for our Planet” program – from climate-friendly products and sustainable Telekom Shops through to IT and network infrastructure, and energy-efficient buildings and mobility.